 As the industry leader in multi-touch attribution (MTA) research, the MMA is pleased to offer members access to our initial comprehensive research study revealing important insights into MTA’s landscape, adoption, and use.
 To give your organization key into MTA across industries, download the study here.

-The real power of the Marketing Attribution Think Tank comes from the collective brands and minds we bring together for facilitated discussions, futuristic design, and document creation.
-This is a truly collaborative approach to clarifying the many opportunities surrounding MTA and building a bridge to making MTA solutions both a viable and profitable investment.
-Our participating members and contributors are listed below.
+The real power of MATT comes from the collective brands and minds we bring together for facilitated discussions, futuristic design, and asset creation.
+This is a truly collaborative approach to solving some of the biggest challenges in marketing attribution.
+Our participating members are listed below.